RennyHarlin/blog/content/posts/big-data/map-reduce.md

 ---

-## What Hadoop does now
+### What Hadoop does now

-1. Job submitted to **YARN Resource Manager**
+Job is submitted to YARN ResourceManager

-2. Resource Manager:
+1. ResourceManager:

    - Allocates containers

-   - Launches Application Master
+   - Launches an ApplicationMaster

-3. Application Master:
+2. ApplicationMaster:

-   - Requests block locations from NameNode
+   - Requests block locations from the NameNode
-   - Decides how many **map tasks** to create

-### The overall flow (data locality)
-   1. NameNode knows:
-      - “Block X is on Machine A”
-   2. ApplicationMaster requests:
-      - “Give me a container on Machine A”
-   3. ResourceManager allocates container on:
-      - Machine A
-   4. NodeManager on Machine A:
-      - Launches mapper JVM
-   5. Mapper reads data from:
+   - Determines number of map tasks

+### Data Locality Optimization

+- NameNode knows where blocks reside
+- ApplicationMaster requests containers on the same nodes
-      - Local DataNode disk
+- Mapper reads data locally from the DataNode disk
-   6. Each mapper runs as a separate process in its own container for each InputSplit.

-No direct DataNode ↔ NodeManager dependency exists.
+Each mapper runs:
+- In its own YARN container
+- As a separate JVM process
+- One mapper per InputSplit

 ---